Brooks Sherpa IV Running Short Review

 The Brooks Sherpa IV Running Short 5″ is definitely one of the lightest and most comfortable running shorts I’ve ever run in.
 The length and cut are a great compromise.
 Short enough for great race performance, but long enough not to turn-off those just not cut out for split shorts.
 At $45, they are also an awesome value.
 If you’re in the market for new shorts, definitely look to the Brooks Sherpa IV.
 BrooksRunning.com even has a few of the colorways on sale as I’m writing.

-For more info on the Brooks Sherpa IV running short, visit brooksrunning.com.
+For more info on the Sherpa IV running short and other Brooks Running products, visit www.brooksrunning.com or www.amazon.com/brooksrunning.